 The use of technology is certainly prevalent in all areas of innovation.
 In fact, it is considered the game changer for businesses looking to improve delivery services, cut costs and enhance transparency for their operation.
 Factor in the changing culture and attitudes towards how people work, make business decisions and communicate, new technology and bespoke software solutions will be the way in which business will grow and remain sustainable in an environment of increased competition and reduced end-user budgets.

-Innovation and the need to keep innovating is vital for the growth of the FM sector and the survival of organisations within it.
+Innovation and the need to keep innovating is vital for the growth of the Facilities Management sector and the survival of organisations within it.
 Summed up perfectly by Kristian J. Sund in his research in the strategies, barriers, and enablers of innovation within the postal sector:

 “In a changing environment, innovation is a key to adapting to change, overcoming organizational weaknesses, and adding value to the organization’s products and services” (Sund 2008, p.
 6).